kaspar030/RIOT-rs/examples/storage/README.md

 This application demonstrates use of the riot-rs-storage API.

-Note: The application is not stateless, as it writes to Flash.
+Note: The application is not stateless, as it writes to flash.

 ## How to run